swannodette/swannodette.github.com/_posts/2015-03-16-optimizing-clojurescript-function-invocation.md

-Future posts will cover protocol dispatch, type inference, arithmetic, and other neat things we're doing to ensure that ClojureScript is zippy across all JavaScript engines old and new.
+Future posts will cover protocol dispatch, type inference, arithmetic, and other neat things we're doing to ensure that ClojureScript is zippy across JavaScript engines old and new.